WICG/webmonetization/docs/start-stop.md

   }
 ```

-When the page loads we set an initial state.
-If the user doesn't have Web
+We need to grab the meta tag's element object in order to add and remove it.
-Monetization (`document.monetization` is not defined), we say "Not enabled in
+The query selector, `meta[name="monetization"]`, selects a `<meta>` tag with
-browser."
-Otherwise we display the current monetization state.
+a `name` attribute of `monetization` (the Web Monetization meta tag).

 ```js
 const monetizationTag = document.querySelector('meta[name="monetization"]')
 ```

-We need to grab the meta tag's element object in order to add and remove it.
+When the _Stop_ button is clicked, we call `remove()` on the monetization tag
-The query selector, `meta[name="monetization"]` selects a `<meta>` tag with
+element.
+Your Web Monetization extension will pick up this change and stop
-a `"name"` attribute of `monetization`, the Web Monetization meta tag.
+monetization right away.

 ```js
 stopButton.addEventListener('click', () => {